London Air Travel » British Airways »

 Any other tips?

-Whilst IFE systems are generally reliable it is always worth downloading your own content to your smartphone/tablet with apps such as the BBC iPlayer, BBC iPlayer Radio and All4.
+Whilst IFE systems are generally reliable it is always worth downloading your own content to your smartphone/tablet with apps such as BBC iPlayer, BBC Sounds and Channel 4.
 Sometimes the IFE system fails.
 Sometimes you just can’t find something you want to watch (the tyranny of choice!).
 And sometimes the best way to spend a flight is watching or listening to something very familiar to you.